vibiii/dating_app_churn_prediction/README.md

 Churn here is defined as 'early churn' meaning new users that are leaving the app very quickly.
 My final objective is to predict the users that are not going to show up in week 2 according to their inapp experience during the 5 first days.

+## Files description
+This repository is composed of the following folders :
+* 2_Visualization composed of :
+ * visualization.ipynb : jupyter notebook including the code for the visualization part of the project
+ * some png images that are presented below in this README
+* 3_Models composed of  :
+ * men_churn_model.ipynb and women_churn_model.ipynb : the jupyter notebook including the code for the modeling part of the project
+ * some png images that are presented below in this README
+* 4_Models_operation composed of the python script (Churn_prediction_script.py) that will be used in order to apply the models to the new data
+* churn_predicion_presentation : a pdf presentation that summarizes the project and gives a more complete view of the process I followed.

 ## Data collection
 The data collected by the app (client and server) is stored on a AWS Redshift that is connected to Looker (BI Platform).
 I have been granted an access to Looker where I could run some sql queries on the various tables of the app's database.